telus/tds-core/guide/roadmap.md

 The TELUS Design System will continue to release incrementally while we work towards wide-reaching Platform initiatives.

+## Current Release V2 (March 2018)

-## Current release: TELUS Design System "v2": independently versioned components (March 2018)
+TELUS Design System "v2": independently versioned components (March 2018)

 Version 1 paved the way for re-architecting the React components into separately versioned packages.
 We now have a growing library of components that are identifiable with the `core-` prefix, which represents our seal of quality.

 Independently versioned components unlocks many optimizations for consumers, including:

-* Applications only need to depend on the core components that are actually being used, reducing bundle size
+- Applications only need to depend on the core components that are actually being used, reducing bundle size
-* Component upgrades can be done more granularly
+- Component upgrades can be done more granularly
-* The overall versioning scheme is more predictable
+- The overall versioning scheme is more predictable

 Upgrading from v1.0 to "v2" is straightforward and short.
 Follow [the upgrade instructions](https://github.com/telusdigital/tds-core/releases/v2.0.0) in
 Github and use the [tds-codemod](https://github.com/telusdigital/tds-codemod) automatic refactoring tool.